LTB2022/Epaper_Arduino/README.md

 To assign digital pins you must edit them on the "epdif.h" file.
 The pinouts may be assigned to any digital pin but the pinouts that works in this example is below:

 // Pin definition
-NOTE: Color description is just for reference
+NOTE: Color description is for reference

 //White
 #define RST_PIN         12